 Here below are some for posterity.

 The pair of running shoes provided to Abebe Bikila during the Rome Olympic was not the right size.
-It was too tight and unfortunately he couldn't get a replacement on-time.
-He had no choice but to ran with it for seventeen kilometres but couldn't continue anymore in that condition.
+It was too tight and unfortunately, he couldn't get a replacement on-time.
+He had no choice but to run with it for seventeen kilometers but couldn't continue anymore in that condition.
 Abebe decided to throw away the unfitting shoes and continued running on barefoot and finished the race by winning the Gold Medal breaking a new record.

 John Kelly who finished third in Rome Olympic describes the condition like this.
-"I had run over the last 15 km in shoes, it wasn't easy - there were cobble stones, some of them quite big, I couldn't believe to take that shock for 15 kilometres running bear footed.
+"I had run over the last 15 km in shoes, it wasn't easy - there were cobblestones, some of them quite big, I couldn't believe to take that shock for 15 kilometers running barefooted.
 I wonder what goes in his (Abebe’s) mind, and right away we all knew history was made that day."

-Four years latter, in Tokyo Olympic Abebe ran in an extreme hot and humid condition.
+Four years later, in Tokyo Olympic Abebe ran in an extremely hot and humid condition.
 Several athletes collapsed during this marathon.
 An ambulance siren was not uncommon.
 Abebe Bikila showed a great determination under this extreme weather condition and finished the race with a new Olympic record.
-He didn't show any fatigue, in fact he did his routine exercise just after he won the race.
+He didn't show fatigue, in fact he did his routine exercise just after he won the race.